Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Update 6:30PM Thursday, (Posted via Office from New Baden, IL):

-Shifting out of Plains trip mode for a while, as two or three days of observing close to home around the lower Midwest look to be shaping up starting tomorrow in central Missouri/Iowa.
+Shifting out of Plains trip mode for a while, as two or three days of chasing close to home around the lower Midwest look to be shaping up starting tomorrow in central Missouri/Iowa.
 The threat moves into southeast Missouri/southern Illinois on Saturday, then possibly back into the St. Louis area one or two days thereafter as 'cold core' setups.
-Each day should be close enough to start and end the expeditions here at home.
+Each day should be close enough to start and end the chases here at home.

 I'm not ready to choose a target for Friday just yet, as the details are still yet to be worked out.
 I might have some better ideas later tonight after the 00z model runs.* * * * *